nummacway/gb300-sf2000-tool/README.md

 ## Requirements

 The tool works on any Windows machine.
-There are no dependencies but you need a bit of screen resolution (at least 1280×864).
+There are no dependencies.
 It might run on Linux via Wine, but note that the _Live Previews_ feature makes heavy use of an undocumented Windows API feature.

 Once source is available, you can also use Embarcadero Delphi to compile it yourself.
 It should compile with no to minimal changes starting from Delphi XE2.
-GB300 Tools makes heavy use of negative Zlib window sizes (aka headerless Deflate streams) which are not possible in earlier versions (maybe XE, I don't know).
+GB300 Tools makes heavy use of negative Zlib window sizes (aka headerless deflate streams) which are not possible in earlier versions (maybe XE, I don't know).
 There is a way newer free Community Edition that will do the job.

 ## Features

-**General features:**
+General features:

 - Fast startup times
 - Works quite smooth (performance depends on Windows GDI and TF card performance)